 Key species & seasons

-Local tip: Bayano is one of the best places in Panama for fly fishing.
+Local tip: Bayano is one of the best places near Panama City for fly fishing tarpon.

 32 ft Up To 3 People